Attending the Baptismal Preparation Class and Scheduling a Baptism

 #2 Attend a Baptism Preparation Class

 After meeting with our Shared Pastoral Associate, you may be asked to take a baptism preparation class.
 The baptism class can be taken at any time in advance of the actual date of the Baptism.
 Parents must attend this class and the godparents are encouraged to attend (here or at their own parish).
+We will use portions of the Belonging video series (see above for informational video), time for parents to talk with one another and large group discussion.
 Baptism classes are often once a month, Katie will let you know the next classes when you meet.

 #3 Choosing Godparents